dsett/FedSentencing/README.md

 And government sponsored departures from the recommended guidelines for sentences greater than 92 months (almost 8 years) applied only to offenders with a criminal history.

 ![Add image](https://raw.githubusercontent.com/drs22Col/FedSentencing/master/Images/PartialBlue.png)

-As you can see from the chart, most judges in the Southern District set sentences either below the recommended guidelines (purple) or within the guideline range (green).
-Hovering over the dots, the first number gives you the number of months of the sentence.

 ### BACKGROUND